Back to School Meal Planning

 Start by creating a routine

-- Prepare lunch in the morning before school or the evening before.
+- Prepare lunch the evening before.

 - Make quick, wholesome breakfasts full of fibre (i.e. eggs on toast with beans or protein shakes).

 - Stock up on pre-made snacks (cookies, protein bars, homemade granola, dips like hummus) to take to school.

 - Purchase a good quality water bottle, thermo bottle, containers, cutlery, lunch box and ice pack to properly store meals.

 - Cook staples like rice, lentils, and beans in large batches so there is always ready-made food in the fridge.

 - Always make enough for leftovers for easy meal options.

 Create a food calendar

 A food calendar isn't complicated.
 It can be a part of your regular calendar and updated each week to include new recipe ideas, shopping lists, and a place to keep a record of how meals made you feel.